autamus/binoc/README.md

 # binoc
-Binoc is a Lookout Bot that updates containers in Autamus
+Binoc is a GitHub Actions Workflow that can update package build instructions in GitHub Repositories.